mmunz/c1_adaptive_images/Documentation/Contribution/Testing.rst

 **Unit** tests should just work OOTB with: ``composer tests:unit``

 **Functional and acceptance tests** require a working mysql database where the testuser is allowed to create tables.
-Also some environment variables are required:
+Also some environment variables are required (adapt to your database credentials):

 .. code-block:: bash